sage-code/eve/manual/structure.md

 ## Expressions

-A ternary operator is "?".
+A ternary operator is "if".
 Can be used with conditional expressions to return one value or other.
 **syntax**
 ```
-  value ? (condition) : value
+  value if (condition) : value
 ```

 **example**
 ```
-print ("True" ?
-True);
+print ("True" if True);
 ```

 ## λ expressions